foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.1.36 - 2013/09/23 =
+* Bugfix - Amazon S3 secure link generator was suddenly failing for links without the bucket name in path part of URL
+* Bugfix - typo in OGV video parsing resulting in bad video type
+* Bugfix - shortcode parsing when using oggtheora

 = 2.1.35 - 2013/09/17 =
 * Fix - added class fv-flowplayer-mobile-switch to the mobile switch message P element
 * Fix - adjusted text of the template checker